-A Las Vegas high schooler almost had his homecoming dance ruined by thieves until his family and neighbors step in.
+A Las Vegas high schooler almost had his homecoming dance ruined by thieves until his family and neighbors stepped in.

 Isack Dean says he had just pulled out nearly $500 and was walking home when he was approached by four teens.